chrisu-sudo/cHl0aG9ucmF0cHJvamVjdA/README.md

 # Disclaimer

-This project was created for educational purposes only and is intented to help users better understand the logic behinde RATs.
-We do not condone or support any malicious, or unethical use of this tool.
-Any misuse is soley the responsibility of the userm, and by using this project you agree to compply with all laws and regulations.
+This project was created for educational purposes only and is intended to help users better understand the logic behind a ~~RAT~~.
+We do not condone or support any malicious or unethical use of this tool.
+Any misuse is solely the responsibility of the user, and by using this project you agree to comply with all laws and regulations.

 ## Table of Contents
 - [Download](#download)